dcycle/dcyclejenkins/README.md

  * Install suggested plugins
  * If you do not want to remember your password, use the username "admin", and see "Resetting the admin password".

-To update, assuming you are using SSL, run:
+To update to the latest version, assuming you are using SSL, run:

     ./scripts/update.sh

+You should also update your plugins:

+* go to /pluginManager/
+* select all by clicking "Select all"
+* install and restart Jenkins by checking the "Restart Jenkins when installation is complete and no jobs are running" checkbox

 Resetting your login password
 -----